Reporting a Malignancy

-Manitoba physicians, like others in Canada, have a legal obligation to report certain conditions/circumstances to various government departments.
+Like all doctors in Canada, Manitoba physicians have a legal obligation to report certain conditions/circumstances to various government departments.

 One such example is a physician’s duty to report patients diagnosed with a malignant neoplasm.
 As stated in The Public Health Act: